CHI-TUM/epic-kitchens-zsl/README.md

 "Towards Audio-based Zero-Shot Action Recognition in Kitchen Environments" of (Gebhard et al., 2025).

 ## Status
----

 **WARNING:** This repository is still under construction.
 We are now in the process of cleaning up and adding instructions.

-## Using the repository
----

-We will add detailed instructions on how to use each part of the repository shortly.

 ##  Code structure
----
 Our repository comprises three main folders:

 1. `src` contains the main code to train the model.
 2. `processing` contains the scripts to process audio data and extract embeddings.
 3. `analysis` contains scripts for some analyses.

+## Using the repository

+We will add detailed instructions on how to use each part of the repository shortly.

+1. Download the epic kitchens data (see below) and prepare the data.
+The scripts in `processing` should help with preparing the data and extracting the corresponding embeddings.
+2. In order to train the model, you can use the files within `src`.
+Training can be started by calling the `main.py` script.
+The necessary parameters can be set via configuring the `config.yaml` withing `src/configs` or by handing the parameters over via the command line.
+3. If you want to conduct some analyses, such as computing embedding similarity, the scripts in the `analysis` folder can be used.

 ## Dataset
----
 This code builds on the Epic-Kitchens-55 [1] and Epic-Kitchens-100 [2] dataset.

 [1] D. Damen, H. Doughty, G. M. Farinella, S. Fidler, A. Furnari, E. Kazakos,